DZakh/rescript-schema/README.md

 `union` will test the input against each of the structs in order and return the first value that validates successfully.

-> 🧠 Automatically changes parsing mode from Migration to Safe

 ##### Enums

 Also, you can describe enums using `S.union` together with `S.literalVariant`.